avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 .. image:: Picture27.png
   :width: 650

-This shows that HCUF_01 belongs to a cgMLST cluster of 1049 isolates, when a threshold of 10 base differences (10 SNPs) is used to define clusters (ie. when any two isolates that differ by 10 or fewer SNPs in the 2443 core genes are put into the same cgMLST cluster).
+This shows that HCUF_01 belongs to a cgMLST cluster of 1049 isolates, when a threshold of 10 allelic differences is used to define clusters (ie. when any two isolates that differ in their sequence at 10 or fewer of the 2443 core genes, are put into the same cgMLST cluster).

-Since 1049 is a large number of related isolates, we can see if we can reduce the number of close relatives by using a stricter threshold for the allowed number of SNPs.
+Since 1049 is a large number of related isolates, we can see if we can reduce the number of close relatives by using a stricter threshold for the allowed number of allelic differences.
 If we mouse over the bars in the barchart, we can see that above the smallest bar it says 'cluster of 138 at threshold of 4':

 .. image:: Picture51.png
   :width: 650

-This means that when a threshold of 4 base differences (4 SNPs) is used to define clusters (ie. when any two isolates that differ by 4 or fewer SNPs in the 2443 core genes are put into the same cgMLST cluster), then HCUF_01 is put into a cgMLST cluster with 138 closely related isolates.
+This means that when a threshold of 4 allelic differences is used to define clusters (ie. when any two isolates that differ in their sequence at 4 or fewer of the 2443 core genes, are put into the same cgMLST cluster), then HCUF_01 is put into a cgMLST cluster with 138 closely related isolates.
 If you click on that bar in the barchart, you will see that cluster of 138 isolates, including HCUF_01:

 .. image:: Picture52.png
   :width: 650